 Most of my research projects tend to focus on the interaction between competition policy and other areas of policy such as innovation, intellectual property, industrial policy and politics.
 My 2011 article on Driving innovation: a case for targeted competition policy in dynamic markets was shortlisted in the final 4 pieces to be considered for the inaugural Antitrust Writing Awards 2012 in the Economics section of the Academic category.
 The Awards are organised by Institute of Competition Law and George Washington University School of Law.

-I am currently working on a project examining the use (or lack thereof) of director disqualification orders for breaches of competition law in the UK, as well as the link between competition and stability in the UK banking industry, following on from the Vickers Report and the recent Govt White Paper.
+I am currently working on a project examining the use (or lack thereof) of director disqualification orders for breaches of competition law in the UK.

 I am interested in supervising research students on any aspect of competition law, including US antitrust.